ovh/docs/pages/platform/kubernetes-k8s/installing-wordpress/guide.en-gb.md

 This will install the needed elements:

 - a MariaDB `Pod` for the database
-- a Wordpress `Pod` for the webserver with the Wordpress PHP code
+- a WordPress `Pod` for the webserver with the WordPress PHP code
 - allocate the persistent volumes (`PersistentVolumeClaim` and `PersistentVolume`)
 - and initialize the `Services`.

-And at the end, it will give you the connection parameters for your new Wordpress:
+And at the end, it will give you the connection parameters for your new WordPress:

 <pre class="console"><code>$ helm install my-first-k8s-wordpress bitnami/wordpress --set allowOverrideNone=true
 NAME: my-first-k8s-wordpress